RETprojects/tmbgapi/README.md

 # tmbgapi
-This is an API that scrapes data from [tmbw.net](http://tmbw.net/wiki/Main_Page), the official wiki for the iconic alternative rock duo They Might Be Giants.
+This is an API that scrapes data from [tmbw.net](http://tmbw.net/wiki/Main_Page), the official wiki for the iconic alternative rock group They Might Be Giants.
 So far, the API allows users to access data about every live TMBG show that has been recorded on the wiki.

 ## Endpoints
 There are several endpoints that are intended to be covered in the development of this API.